Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

 What is a spark plug?

 The spark plug is the component of your engine that is igniting the cylinder fuel/air mixture.
 The fuel injectors are injecting fuel into the combustion chamber and then the piston is compressing the air-fuel mixture.
-At this event, it’s time for the spark plug to ignite the fuel mixture to push the pistons down.
+In this event, it’s time for the spark plug to ignite the fuel mixture to push the pistons down.
 If there is a problem with the spark, the air-fuel mixture won’t get ignited and it will blow out unburned through your exhaust pipe.
 That event is called a Misfire.

 How to replace the spark plugs